rmcanany/SolidEdgeHousekeeper/README-2024.2.md

 ![Save Model As](My%20Project/media/save_model_as.png)

-Select the file type using the `Save As` combobox.
+Select the file type using the combobox.
 Select the directory using the `Browse` button, or check the `Original Directory` checkbox.

 You can optionally create subdirectories using a formula similar to the Property Text Callout.
 For example:
 `Material %{System.Material} Gage %{System.Sheet Metal Gage}`.